1960 World Series

 A determined Pirate team went back to the basics and gave the ball to first-game winner Vern Law for Game 4.
 The National League's Cy Young Award winner, combined with relief ace Roy Face to beat back the Yankees, 3-2 in an outing that was decided on Bill Virdon's single in the fifth that scored two of Pittsburgh runs.
 Attempting to avoid a comeback, New York made a controversial decision and decided to go with Game 1 loser, Art Ditmar, who had only lasted 1/3 of an inning.
 Some believed (in retrospect) that Stengel had thought the "Bucs" would underestimate the young pitcher, giving him the advantage.
 Unfortunately the Yankees skipper was wrong as Bill Mazeroski took him for a key-double in the Pirate's three run, second inning.
 Face returned with 2 2/3 innings of hitless relief after replacing starter and winner Harvey Haddix to nail down the 5-2 triumph which put Pittsburgh in the lead.

 It was a completely different story in Game 6 as the day belonged to the "Bronx Bombers".
-Richardson had two triples, Johnny Blanchard added two doubles, Roger Maris and Yogi Berra (and Blanchard) all collected three hits each and before it over, the Yankees finished with seventeen hits and twelve runs.
+Richardson had two triples, Johnny Blanchard added two doubles, Roger Maris and Yogi Berra (and Blanchard) all collected three hits each and before it was over, the Yankees had finished with seventeen hits and twelve runs.
 Whitey Ford added to the "Buccos" embarrassment by shutting them out again and many felt that it was all but over.
-Despite forcing another opportunity at their own Forbes Field, Pittsburgh had clearly been dominated by New York who outscored them a staggering 38-3 in the Series.
+Despite forcing another opportunity at their own Forbes Field, Pittsburgh had clearly been dominated by New York who had outscored them a staggering 46-17 by the end of Game 6.
 However, Game 7 would erase those numbers and leave fans in both agony and ecstasy.

 Vern Law and the rest of the Pirates showed why they were still there by rolling over New York to take an early 4-0 lead.
 However, the Yankees came back with key performances at the plate by Bill Skowron, Mantle and Yogi Berra who shot to a 5-4 lead going into the eighth inning.
 They continued to lead 7-5 and looked to be in great shape as reliever Bobby Shantz appeared at the top of his game.
 Fortunately for the Pirates, appearances can sometimes be deceiving.